carevealed/audio_convert/README.md

 To use with the command line:
 -----------------------------
 In a terminal, simply type "makemp3" followed by a single file or directory.

+**Note:** This will save the mp3 files to the same folder location as the wav files they are converting from.

 ### Example 1: Single wav file.